 What is a Trust?

-A trust is a container for all of your assets (house, bank accounts, life insurance, etc.) that protects your loved ones by setting rules that control how your money is spent after your death.
+A trust is a container for all of your assets (house, bank accounts, life insurance, etc.) that protects your loved ones by setting rules that control how your money is spent after your death – potentially, for many years after your death – and by putting your money into the hands of a “Trustee” rather than directly in the control of your spouse or children.

 Why do I need one?

 If you have a spouse or young children, a Will sends your assets to them upon your death with no rules or protections.
-They can blow it, make bad investment decisions, or be taken advantage of.
+They can blow the money, make bad investment decisions, or be taken advantage of.
 We create a Will for you as the backup, and the Trust as the main vehicle of your estate plan.
+It is not true that you have to be old or wealthy to need a Trust – a young, breadwinner parent is the person whose family is most at risk without one.

 The cost of a trust depends on the complexity of your family situation, the number and nature of your assets, and the time the law firm needs to put into the planning process – usually in the thousands, and occasionally, tens of thousands of dollars.

-You pick a signing date on the calendar below and make a $100 deposit with a credit card.
-Complete our online interview (you will receive an email with a link).
-Come to our office on the signing date, review your documents with Attorney Donald H. Sienkiewicz, and get your questions answered.
+You pick a signing date on the calendar below and pay the $100 deposit.
+Complete our online interview (you will receive an email with a link to it).
+Come to our office on the signing date, review your documents with Attorney Donald H. Sienkiewicz, and get your questions a answered.
+We do this in a workshop format, with up to six couples at a time in our conference room.
+Attorney Sienkiewicz will also explain how guardianship, probate, Wills and Trusts work.
+At the end of the workshop, you sign your Will and Trust, and we witness them so that your wishes will be honored by the courts.
+You take your documents home with you.